multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 Let's create a devnet wallet.
 Go to https://devnet-wallet.multiversx.com/, and select "create wallet".
 Save your 24 words (in the given order!), and create a password for your keystore file.

 Now, we could use the keystore file with a password, but it's more convenient to use a PEM file.
-To generate the PEM file from your secret phrase, follow these instructions: https://docs.multiversx.com/sdk-and-tools/erdpy/deriving-the-wallet-pem-file/
+To generate the PEM file from your secret phrase, follow these instructions: https://docs.multiversx.com/sdk-and-tools/mxpy/deriving-the-wallet-pem-file/

 TL;DR: open the terminal and run the following command.
 Write your secret phrase words in order:

 ```
-erdpy --verbose wallet derive ./tutorialKey.pem --mnemonic
+mxpy --verbose wallet derive ./tutorialKey.pem --mnemonic
 ```

 :::note